cogent3/cogent3/doc/examples/scope_model_params_on_trees.rst

              |
               \-DogFaced

 In order to scope a parameter on a tree (meaning specifying a subset of edges for which the parameter is to be treated differently to the remainder of the tree) requires uniquely identifying the edges.
-We do this using the following arguments to the likelihood function ``setParamRule`` method:
+We do this using the following arguments to the likelihood function ``set_param_rule`` method:

 - ``tip_names``: the name of two tips
 - ``outgroup_name``: the name of a tip that is not part of the clade of interest